agisga/spitzy/README.md

 ***Y*our *Z*appy-*T*appy *I*nitial and boundary value *P*artial (and ordinary) differential equation *S*olver**

-Now, spitzy is also a growing collection of numerical methods for differential equations, written in pure Ruby.
+Now, spitzy is also a growing collection of numerical methods for differential equations, written in Ruby.
 To my knowledge, apart from an [interface with the DASPK Fortran library](https://rubygems.org/gems/rb-daspk/versions/0.0.7-x86-mswin32-60), there currently does not exist another differential equation solver gem for Ruby.

 <!--